fbpx

 Detail design and documentation

 Once a project advances to detail design all stakeholders will have bought-into the concept selection, so any failing post-Concept Ready can only be a failing in the detail design.
 The detail design stage is really circling back around the concept, ensuring that modelling of CAD geometry locks-in the design and manufacturing intent.
-Form here on, minimal manufacturing documentation should just roll-out of the design files and provide a means of conveying finer details such as material and finish specifications, special geometric tolerancing requirements and as a means of conveying inspection criteria.
+From here on, minimal manufacturing documentation should just roll-out of the design files and provide a means of conveying finer details such as material and finish specifications, special geometric tolerancing requirements and as a means of conveying inspection criteria.

 Prototype build and test